Who We Are

 John McGuirk | Team Leader (Therapies)

 John joined OTR in 2010 and oversees our therapeutic service, which offers a wide range of 1:1 and group therapies to thousands of young people each year.
 John balances his time leading the service, delivering 1:1 and group therapy and facilitating mental health training.
-A qualified and accredited Counsellor, John is also a registered Cognitive Behavioural Therapist and Supervisor.
+John is an accredited therapist and supervisor with post-grad CBT training.

 Jo Moulton | Team Leader (Therapies)